BenjaminIsaac0111/SLT/README.md

 ## Authors
 Benjamin Isaac Wilson - benjamintaya0111@gmail.com
 ## Acknowledgments
-This project was inspired by the U-Net architecture initially proposed for biomedical image segmentation and Attention-UNet.
+This project was inspired by the U-Net architecture initially proposed for biomedical image segmentation and its Attention-UNet variation.